Linux extends the service life of a lot of the hardware that is so often discarded before its time.

 To make this work, you'll need the following:

-A laptop that was made within the last decade.
+A laptop that was made within the last decade (or just your new one).

 A bootable Linux USB drive